Pedestrian and Bicyclist Crash Statistics

 - Pedestrian injuries in 2001: 78,000

-- The total cost of pedestrian death and injury among children ages 14 and younger is $5.2 billion per year (Safe Kids Worldwide).
+- The total cost of pedestrian injury among children ages 14 and younger is $5.2 billion per year (Pedestrian and Pedalcyclist Injury Costs in the United States by Age and Injury Severity).

 The raw numbers hide many trends, truths, and lessons, and they present a wide range of questions: Is walking more dangerous than other modes of travel?
 Is walking getting safer?
 Who is getting killed in pedestrian crashes, where, when, and why?
 The following section seeks to answer some of these questions and provide a better perspective and context for the facts.